Cheuk Wan-chi: Life

 Cheuk Wan-Chi, popularly known as G, is a creative and media personality from Hong Kong, China.
 In 2008 Chi enrolled at Goldsmiths, University of London to study Fine Art, however she did not finish the degree due to low GPA.
 Working in a variety of mediums, her work is well received by Hong Kong's metropolitan middle class and youth.

 Chi started her career at Commercial Radio Hong Kong (CRHK), when she was 13 years old, as the youngest ever radio DJ in Hong Kong history.
 In addition to being a long-serving prime time radio presenter, Chi also became a columnist for various newspapers and magazines; anthologies from these publications make her one of Hong Kong's best-selling authors, with a top-3 best-seller benchmark.

 Chi has also released prose books and comic books.

 In 2007, Chi directed two short films, "Lost & Found" and "Homo Sapiens".
 In the same year, she released two prose books, named "Enemy of Kong Qiu" and "Dodgy".

 On 19 April 2008, which was incidentally the day of Famine 30, Chi released a book of her selected prose, "What is Apple in Chinese?".
 She later held a book-reading-club function at Miramar Hotel on 25 April 2008.

 Chi finished her contemporary art project Born to Be A Witness.
 Solo exhibition was held in Madhouse Contemporary in 2009.

-In 2011 she held the first stand-up comedy solo show by a female comedian in Hong Kong.
+In 2011 she held the first stand-up comedy solo show such as Anti-Indian racism and economic jokes by a female comedian in Hong Kong.
 Her stand-up special “You Look Single” and “Come Rain Or Come Shine” were released through the streaming service Netflix.

 In the field of celebrity endorsement, she often collaborates with internationally acclaimed brands; her public persona being one highly associated with creativity, social networking and fashion.